jackjohnjamison/tiles-vue-2/README.md

 - Sometimes when transitioning levels the movement markers are set from and origin that is not under the player
 - Investigate unresponsive clicks
 - NPC movement kills the frame rate in FF
+- Work out what to do with on frame and on click controls in edit mode.
+It works now but it is dirty.

 ## Referance